Thursday, June 18, 2026

 Scandinavian Defense: position after 1.e4 d5

 Direct and refreshingly low-theory.
-Black trades the d5 pawn immediately for clear development.
+In the Scandinavian Defense, Black trades the d5 pawn immediately for clear development.
 ECO code B01.
 After 2.exd5, Black recaptures with the queen (...Qxd5) and retreats - usually to a5 or d6 - or plays the modern 2...Nf6 gambit line.

 The Scandinavian sidesteps almost the entire Open Game theory tree.
 White can't play their pet Italian Game or Ruy Lopez prep here.
 The downside: the queen comes out early, and White gets time to develop with tempo.
-Still a strong club-level weapon, especially for players who hate memorizing 15-move lines.
+Still a strong club-level weapon, especially for players who prefer not to memorize 15-move lines.

 Read the full guide: The Scandinavian Defense: A Solid Black Weapon Against 1.e4